-Obviously, the major disadvantage of on-line scenario is the migration delay, which will cause much overhead in the total completion time.
+Obviously, the major disadvantage of the on-line scenario is the migration delay, which will cause much overhead in the total completion time.
 However, the off-line scenario does not have such a drawback, because we know all the VMs' information beforehand, and they could all be placed at one time together.
+Thus, there is no migration overhead in the off-line scenario.
+This advantage of off-line scenario leads to the intuition that we could adopt a hybrid scheme that integrates the off-line scheme into the on-line scenario.